 Pro Tip: Most of your business deductions will go on the Schedule C, something your tax software automatically fills out as you answer questions about various business expenses.

-Freelancer Tax Tip #5: Think About Hiring a CPA or Tax Professional
+5. Hire a CPA or Tax Professional

 “I think the average taxpayer’s mentality is that they’re looking to get the biggest possible refund and, that’s fine, but … part of that mentality is that they want to do it as cheaply as possible, too,” said Kristina Grasso, a master tax advisor with H&R Block.
 “But, sometimes you get incomplete advice, the IRS instructions can be confusing and you’ve caused yourself a little more harm than good.”